pravega/video-samples/README.md

 ## Building and Running the Video Samples

+In the steps below, only some sections will apply to your environment.
+These are identified as follows:

-In the steps below, sections noted with **(Nautilus SDK Desktop)** apply only to a Nautilus SDK Desktop in a Kubernetes deployment of SDP.
+- **(Nautilus SDK Desktop)**: Nautilus SDK Desktop in a Kubernetes deployment of SDP.
-Sections noted with **(Local)** apply to a local workstation deployment of Pravega (standalone or Docker).
+- **(Local)**: A local workstation deployment of Pravega (standalone or Docker).
-Sections noted with **(External)** apply to a local workstation running IntelliJ that connects to Pravega running in an external Kubernetes deployment of SDP.
+- **(External)**: A local workstation running IntelliJ that connects to Pravega running in an external Kubernetes deployment of SDP.
+- **(GPU)**: GPUs are available on Kubernetes worker nodes.

 ### Download this Repository